chirag-08x/React/03-Basic-Projects/basic-projects/09-Color-Generator/README.md

 ### Color Generator

-A simple color generator app which generates 20 shades of any given color value.
+> A simple color generator app which generates 20 shades of any given color value, built using React..

 #### Values JS